Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Woody stalks with pointed green leaves shooting up in the spring are followed by long, cone-shaped flowers that burst from the tips in the summer.
 Butterflies, bees and other pollinators flock to feed on the nectar-filled flowers, transforming a blooming butterfly bush into a horticultural epicenter of insect activity.

-"Butterfly bush" is the common name for the Buddleia species of flowering shrub, and it is the perfect plant to compliment the annual and perennial flowers in your butterfly garden.
+"Butterfly bush" is the common name for the buddleia species of flowering shrub, and it is the perfect plant to complement the annual and perennial flowers in your butterfly garden.
 New cultivars are available in a variety of colors with blooms ranging from deep purple and bright fuchsia to flowers of creamy yellow and white.